Erhesvara/Word-Guessing-Game/README.md

    ```

 ## Usage
-Once the Word-Counter.py script is running, interact with its functions to count words.
+Once the Word-Counter.py script is executed, engage with its functions to participate in the word guessing game.